Your Smarter, Integrated Geospatial Solution

 Draw & Measure

 Draw graphics and text on the map, see all drawings in a list and edit/manage these graphics.
-Manage area and distance measurements of graphics by choosing to show or hide the measurements and by changing measurement units.
+Manage area and distance measurements of graphics by choosing to show or hide the measurements, by changing measurement units or by configuring the widget to dynamically switch between measurement units based on the measurement size.
 Distance measurements dynamically update as line features are drawn, and see measurements for drawn features displayed, such as area and perimeter for polygons.

 Run the Geocortex Workflow solution from Latitude Geographics from within the Waahi Viewer.
 The Geocortex Workflow widget can be added to the application and previously configured workflows can be made available to users.
 If the workflow has been set up to use feature inputs from your app (using FeatureIds in Geocortex), then a Workflow option will be available in the Results Panel feature action menu, for relevant features.